 WS = wrong side of work

-(…) nx = repeat the sequence in the square brackets by the number “n”
+(…) n times = repeat the sequence in the square brackets by the number “n”

 Worked from the bottom of the feet to the top of the leg.

-R8-21: Cut A and attach B. Beg with k, st-st for 14 rows (alternating in stripes of two rows B and two rows C).
+rows 8-21: Cut A and attach B. Beginning with a knit row and ending with a purl row, st-st for 14 rows (alternate in stripes of two rows B and two rows C).

-LEG 2: Cut B and C and place LEG 1 back on left needle with LEG 2 (RS facing).
+LEG 2: Cut B and C. With RS facing, place LEG 1 back on left needle with LEG 2.
 Continue through to body.

-Worked from the legs to the top of the head.
+Worked from the top of the legs to the top of the head.

 Worked from the outer edge to the centre.
 With D, cast on 20 sts